communitiesuk/delta-common-infrastructure/docs/adr/02_DNS.md

 * delta.communities.gov.uk - delegated to Route53, and aliased to CloudFront
 * api.delta.communities.gov.uk - Returns A records, likely aliased to an ALB
 * auth.delta.communities.gov.uk - Returns A records, likely aliased to an ALB
-  * We're not sure what this is and are asking currently
 * reporting.communities.gov.uk - CNAME to an ALB
 * cpm.communities.gov.uk - CNAME to an ALB